Skip to main content

 npx glot check missing

-npx glot check orphan
+npx glot check hardcoded missing unused

 Understanding the Output